Who Killed James Forrestal? Part 5

 completely undermines the popular belief that Forrestal committed suicide by

-Since the press has completely ignored the announcements made by the Mudd
+press has completely ignored the announcements made by the Mudd Library and by

-Library and by the History News Network, it is quite possible that you were
+the History News Network, it is quite possible that you were unaware of the

-unaware of the public availability of this report.
-Any further statement
+public availability of this report.
+Any further statement that you might

-think you will have to agree that the mysterious death of the American leader
+have to agree that the mysterious death of the American leader most opposed

-most opposed from the outset to the course of action that has led us into our
+from the outset to the course of action that has led us into our current

 Sincerely,